Virtual Classes of Character Stacks: -character stacks

 \begin{remark} The expression above makes sense even without localizing by $q-1$.
 Indeed, in the quotients $(\LL^{2 g} - 1)/(\LL - 1)$ and $\left(\LL^{2 g - 2} - 1\right) \left(\left(\LL - 1\right)^{2 g} - 1\right)/(\LL - 1)$, for any $g \geq 0$ the denominator divides the numerator, so they must be understood formally as the corresponding quotient. \end{remark}

 The theorem above allows us to describe properties of the $\AGL_1(k)$-representation varieties and their character varieties.
 In the following remarks, we list a few of these results.
-These results are simple and can be obtained from different approaches as well, however, these follow naturally from our machinery.
+These results are simple and can be obtained from different approaches as well, however, the results follow naturally from our machinery.

 \begin{remark} Using Theorem \ref{thm:character_stack_AGL1}, we see that under the evaluation map \eqref{eq:evaluation}

 the class of the $\AGL_1(k)$-character variety becomes

 Furthermore, since the affine group $\AGL_1(k)$ is a special algebraic group (see Remark \ref{rem:special}), we also have that